Early landing: Boeing speeds up plan to move all 787 production to SC

 The planemaker will start its previously announced consolidation of the Dreamliner program in March, spokeswoman Libba Holland said Thursday.

-The company previously said the move would begin in "mid-2021" when it announce the decision in the fall.
+The company previously said the move would begin in "mid-2021" when it announced the decision in the fall.

-That gives the 787 line in Everett, Wash., a couple months left before last plane rolls out of the hangar.
-But because of ongoing issues with a flaw found in some Dreamliners, work related to the widebody program will continue on the West Coast beyond that date.
+The new timeline gives the 787 line in Everett, Wash., a couple of months before the last plane rolls out of the hangar.
+But because of ongoing issues with a flaw found in some Dreamliners, work related to the wide-body program will continue on the West Coast beyond that date.

 Completed jets in the Puget Sound region will continue to be evaluated for issues with skin flatness in joins of fuselage sections, a problem that Boeing said last week was more widespread than it had initially thought.